aakanshaparmar/humble-beginning/README.md

 ## Task 1

 	The file to be executed is task1/cesium/task1.html.

-	Once the server is started, the program can be accessed at localhost:8080/task1.html
+	To view the application one must navigate to the directory cesium and run the command "node server.js" to start the server on the local machine.
+Once the server has started, the program can be accessed at localhost:8080/task1.html

 	Clicking on a point on the globe/map will display a white dot at that location and also display the consequent latitude, longitude values in the top left part of the screen.

+	In some systems, the white dot appears slightly below the cursor ... that is because the coordinates getting stored are slightly lower than the pointer.
+However in such a case the more you zoom in the more accurately will the location get selected.

+	Also, as the system is running on a local server there might be a slight delay experienced for the dot to appear

 ## Task 2